Timodz/Timodz/README.md

 I am a co-organiser at Google Developers Group chapter of Ghardaia, a Flutter trainer and member at the CSO (club scientifique des oasis).<br><br>

-I was lucky to be a speaker at different events, like TedX, WikiStage about topics mainly related to tech, you will find in this [repository]([https://link](https://github.com/Timodz/MyPresentations))  some of those presentations content.
+I had the chance to be a speaker at different events, like TedX, WikiStage about topics mainly related to tech, you will find in this <a href="https://github.com/Timodz/MyPresentations">repository</a> some of those presentations content.
 <br><br>

-I was a part of the previous [Guinness world record]([https://link](https://www.guinnessworldrecords.com/news/commercial/2018/8/thousands-of-software-developers-from-100-countries-attend-record-breaking-hackat-537231)) of the Most participants in a hackathon (2018)
-<br><br><br><br>
+<br><br>
 <p align='center'>
 <a href="https://www.linkedin.com/in/elbez-hammouda/"><img height="30" src="https://raw.githubusercontent.com/Timodz/Timodz/master/img/linkedin.png"></a>
 &nbsp;&nbsp;